aviaryan/playlist-dl/README.md

 * To start a new playlist download, create a new folder and open terminal (cmd) in it.
 * Then run `playlist-dl`
-* Give the playlist link and playlist-dl (youtube-dl actually) will start scanning the playlists.
+* Give the playlist link and playlist-dl (actually youtube-dl) will start scanning the playlist.
 * After that it will create a config.json file in that folder.
 Edit that if needed.
-* Download will begin soon after.
+* Videos will start downloading one by one.
-* You can close the terminal at any time.
-Reopening the terminal at that folder and running `playlist-dl` will resume the downloads.
+* You can close the terminal any time.
+Reopening the terminal in that folder and running `playlist-dl` will resume the downloads.

 ### Config.json